jdevfullstack-tutorials/github-for-non-code-writers/README.md

 required.
 And it's really fast compared to WordPress and others.

-Don't be afraid of learning and using
+Don't be afraid to learn and use
 Markdown.
 It's simply a collection of very simple annotations for your plaintext format but again you